 Promoted twice to lead UX across Indeed's core business verticals on both sides of the marketplace.
 Shipped two core AI B2B products.

-• Shipped two zero-to-one AI-powered products to millions of employers: AI Sourcing (automated candidate sourcing) and Talent Scout (employer AI assistant), reducing time-to-hire by an average of 6 days.
+Shipped two zero-to-one AI-powered products to millions of employers: Sourcing Assistant (automated candidate sourcing) and Talent Scout (employer AI assistant), reducing time-to-hire by an average of 6 days.

 Responsible for the UX of two of the highest-trafficked job seeker surfaces on Indeed.com.